CBI 5: The Brain

 CBI 5: The Brain is a 2022 Indian Malayalam-language mystery thriller film directed by K. Madhu and written by S. N. Swamy.
 The film stars Mammootty reprising his role as CBI officer Sethurama Iyer along with an ensemble cast.
 It is the fifth installment of CBI film series.

-The film was released in theatres on 1 May 2022 and received mixed reviews from critics and audiences.
+The film was released in theatres on 1 May 2022, and received mixed reviews from critics and audiences.
 It was praised for Mammootty's performance and the nostalgic moments but criticised for its other performances, writing, length, old-school narration and climax.
-Still, it went on to become a commercial success at the box office.
+Despite this, it went on to become a commercial success at the box office.

 Plot

 Aparna is an IPS trainee, who leaves her house for a seminar, hosted by the CBI for IPS trainees.
 DSP Balagopal and Inspector Vinay, two officers from the CBI host the program until they start to talk about several cases that the CBI has handled so far.
 They discuss a particular case known as the Basket Killings which was successfully investigated by the senior CBI officer Sethurama Iyer.

 The case took place in October 2012 when Home Minister of Kerala state Abdul Samad dies en route to Nedumbassery from Delhi, in an aircraft.
 Many believe he died of natural causes, but some find it mysterious.
 The suspicions escalate when Samad's doctor Venu is also found dead under mysterious circumstances.
 Protests take place asking the government to order an investigation into the death of Samad.
 A journalist named Bhasuran heads these protests and the next day he is found murdered by hanging.
 A cop named Josemon is also found to be murdered the next day.
 The police understand that he was murdered by a car that hit and ran over him.
 The police come to the conclusion that these murders are related and names them as Basket Killings.

 The case is handed over to DYSP Sathyadas, a corrupt cop who hates the CBI, particularly Iyer, but the IG K.C Unnithan is against handing over the case to Sathyadas, citing his corruption.
 Unnithan shares these concerns with the DGP, but he rejects his plea and asks him to wait.
 Sathyadas finally concludes that the murder of Josemon is linked to a sand trafficker named Sam.
 Out of suspicion, he takes Sam under custody.
 Meanwhile, a petition has been moved on court to hand over the case to CBI by Josemon's family.
 The case is headed by Sathyadas' wife Adv.
 Pratibha, who seems to have her own reasons for encouraging the petition.